radhasiingh/sales-power-bi-project/README.md

   - Printers
   - Bookcases

-### 4. How does monthly profit trend throughout the year?
+### 4. How does the monthly profit trend throughout the year?
 - Highest Profits:
   - January, February, and November
 - Profit Dips: